Biography of The Right Worshipful Lord of The Bailiwick of Ennerdale

 Barons of Woodstock, Lethington, and Thirlestane

-Commissioner Mentz’s ancestral roots affirm his position as a direct descendant of some
+Commissioner Mentz’s ancestral roots affirm his dedication to service.
+As a

-of the most influential rulers in European history.
-His ceremonial revival of chieftainship particularly
+humble and direct descendant of some of the most influential rulers in European history, his ceremonial

-honors the enduring cultural and sovereign legacy of the Mac Dhomhnaill–McConnell line, Lords of the Isles.
+legacy of the Mac Dhomhnaill–McConnell line, Lords of the Isles.
+From spiritual to temporal,

 |